Ch3fSpenc/Ch3fSpenc/README.md

 <!---
 Ch ki3fSpenc/Ch3fSpenc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes.Ch ki3fSpenc/Ch3fSpenc is a ✨ special ✨ repository
 --->